eeverman/andhow/README.md

 	}
 }
 ```
-#### Walking through the example:
+Walking through the example:
-### Section 1 : How to declare AndHow Properties
+### Section 1 : Declaring AndHow Properties
-Properties must be declared as `final static`, but they may be `private` or any other scope.
+Properties must be `final static`, but may be `private` or any other scope.
-Property definitions are constructed with builders that make it easy to define validation,
-description, default values and other metadata all in one place.
+'builder' methods simplify adding validation, description, defaults and
+other metadata.
-Properties are strongly typed, so default values and validation are specific to the type,
+Properties are strongly typed, so default values and validation are specific to
-for instance, the `StrProp` (a `String` type) has regex validation rules available while the
+the type, for instance, `StrProp` has regex validation rules for `String`s
-`IntProp` has greater-than and less-than rules available.
+while the `IntProp` has greater-than and less-than rules available.

-### Section 2 : How to use AndHow Properties
+### Section 2 : Using AndHow Properties
-AndHow Properties are used just like static final constants,
+AndHow Properties are used just like static final constants with an added
-you just need to call `getValue()` to fetch the value.
+`.getValue()` on the end to fetch the value.
-As you would expect, the strong typing means that calling `COUNT_DOWN_START.getValue()`
+Strong typing means that calling `COUNT_DOWN_START.getValue()`
 returns an `Integer` while calling `LAUNCH_CMD.getValue()` returns a `String`.

-## How do I actually configure some values?
+### How do I actually configure some values?
 We're getting there.
-The example has default values for each property so with no other configuration available,
+The example has defaults for each property so with no other configuration available,
-invoking the main method uses the default values and prints:  `3...2...1...GoGoGo!`
+the main method uses the defaults and prints:  `3...2...1...GoGoGo!`
 Things are more interesting if the default values are removed from the code above.
-Both properties must be non-null so removing the defaults causes the validation
+Both properties must be non-null, so removing the defaults causes the validation
 rules to be violated at startup.
 Here is an excerpt of the console output when that happens:
 ```
 ========================================================================
 Drat!
 There were AndHow startup errors.
 Sample configuration files will be written to: '/some_local_tmp_directory/andhow-samples/'
 ========================================================================
 REQUIRMENT PROBLEMS - When a required property is not provided Detailed list of Requirements Problems: